Managing HPE Zerto Software: Setup, Protection, and Recovery

 • What is VMware vSphere APIs for I/O filtering (VAIO)

-• Caveats of Zerto VAIO mode
+• Caveats of HPE Zerto VAIO mode

 • VMware software acceptance level